 Sprinkle another layer of the stuffing mix over top of the veggies.

 Bake at 350 for about 45 minutes until bubbly.
 In the top right corner you can see the soup mixture bubbling up over the top of the stuffing mix.
 It’s usually done when it gets to that point.
 This large dish took longer to cook – about 2 hours since there was so much volume in the pan.

 Here’s a serving of Squash and Carrot Casserole.
 It’s mouthwatering.
 If you like squash you will love this casserole.

 (Recipe from Connie Miller, when we attended First Baptist Church Indian Rocks, Largo, FL)

-Doesn’t this look marvelous?
+Doesn’t Squash and Carrot Casserole look marvelous?
 We love this great side dish.
-It’s great for holiday baking especially.
+It’s especially great for the holidays.